alphagov/govuk-import-export-prototype/guide/starting-to-import/importing-goods-from-outside-eu-eea.markdown

 You may be able to pay less duty if you’re receiving a gift over £135, [call the helpline](https://www.gov.uk/government/organisations/hm-revenue-customs/contact/customs-international-trade-and-excise-enquiries) to find out.

-Gifts between £135 and £600 will usually have 2.5% duty but that might vary.
+Gifts between £135 and £600 will usually have 2.5% or less duty.

-## Claim relief on import duty
+##Claim relief on import duty

 You won’t have to pay import duty if you qualify for relief: